-A full guide to acceptable right to work documents can be found in the 'External resources' section of this learning toolkit.
-Crucially, all construction professionals must be aware that National Insurance Numbers by themselves, and CSCS cards are not evidence of right to work.
+A full guide to acceptable Right to Work documents can be found in the "External resources" section of this toolkit.
+Crucially, all construction professionals must be aware that NINo's by themselves, and CSCS cards are not evidence of Right to Work.

-Regarding National Insurance Numbers, the Home Office says:
+Regarding National Insurance Numbers (NINo), the Home Office says:

-A National Insurance number (NINo) will not by itself demonstrate a right to work.
+A NINo will not by itself demonstrate a Right to Work.
 Not all NINo holders will be allowed to work in the UK and if they can work, they may be subject to conditions.
 You must check acceptable documents showing the NINo and name of the holder together with one of the combinations specified in the acceptable document lists.